-Hollowfibre pillows usually take around 2 hours to become fully dry in your dryer.
-After spin drying it in your washing machine, transfer to your dryer and set to medium heat.
-Once the pillow is done, fluff it until it returns to its normal shape.
-Wet pillows are clumpy so if you feel lots of clumps, dry again for 15 minutes or hang it out to dry.
+Hollowfibre pillows usually take around two hours to dry completely.
+After spin-drying a pillow in your washing machine, transfer it to your dryer and use medium heat.
+Once the pillow is completely dry, fluff it up until it returns to its original shape.
+You’ll know your pillows aren’t dry enough if you can still feel a lot of clumps.
+If this is the case, dry them again for another 15 minutes or hang them outdoors under the sun.

 Quilted Pillow Protector

 You can also opt to buy a quilted pillow protector to keep your Hollowfibre pillows clean and stain-free.
 A pillow protector is similar to a pillowcase but comes with a zipper.
 It acts as a barrier against saliva, sweat and moisture and provides added protection against wear and tear.
 A pillow protector is also easier to wash compared to the pillow itself.
 Most pillow protectors are also hypoallergenic so they’re a good investment especially if you suffer from allergies.

 The sun is a natural germ and bacteria killer.
 Sunning your Hollowfibre pillows regularly is a good way to keep these harmful microbes at bay.
 If you don’t have time to wash your pillows, a good alternative is to leave them outdoors on a hot day and let the sun do its magic.
 Sunning also has a deodorizing effect so it can help to remove unpleasant odours.
 Your pillows will smell great after a few hours under the sun.
 Don’t forget to turn them onto the other side for even sunning.